 Point of Care Testing (POCT), sometimes known as Near Patient Testing, refers to tests that are performed on the ward or in clinics, usually by non-laboratory staff.
-As test results are immediately available, POCT significantly improves patient care by providing accurate and timely results to help with patient management and within Alder Hey,
+As test results are immediately available, POCT significantly improves patient care by providing accurate and timely results to help with patient management and within Alder Hey.

-We currently have facilities for the following to be performed as Point of Care tests:
+Across the Alder Hey trust, we currently have facilities for the following to be performed as Point of Care tests:

 The Point of Care Testing Team are here to provide the following advice and services: